Jingo-Finance/docs/docs/sdk/v3/reference/classes/SwapRouter.md

 # Class: SwapRouter

-Represents the Pegasys V3 SwapRouter, and has static methods for helping execute trades.
+Represents the Jingo V3 SwapRouter, and has static methods for helping execute trades.

 ## Table of contents